usnationalarchives/social-media-strategy/pages/goal2.md

   <div class="panel-heading">
     <div class="panel-title">
       <a data-toggle="collapse" data-parent="#accordion" href="#collapse3">
-      2.3 &nbsp;<strong>Use crowdsourcing to drive participation in our mission. </strong>The team creates crowdsourcing opportunities for audiences to contribute their skills and experiences to our mission.
+      2.3 &nbsp;<strong>Use crowdsourcing to drive participation in our mission. </strong>
       </a>
     </div>
   </div>
   <div id="collapse3" class="panel-collapse collapse">
     <div class="panel-body">
+      <p>The team creates crowdsourcing opportunities for audiences to contribute their skills and experiences to our mission.</p>

       <p>Action: Social media posts include calls to action as a way to participate in the story, whether by sharing, commenting, or transcribing.</p>

       <p>Action: The National Archives offers participatory opportunities on social media that can’t be found elsewhere.
 For example, we partner with Mount Vernon on July 4 to transcribe documents written by George Washington.</p>